Alabama Animal Advocates

 Animal Control in Shelby County

 Animal Control in Unincorporated Areas of Shelby County: Shelby County Commission operates Shelby County Animal Control, whose two ACOs serve the unincorporated area of the county, per ACO Samantha Kusiak.
+Follow her Facebook account for animal control information.

 While Shelby County ACOs may investigate animal cruelty and serve as witness in cruelty cases, criminal charging is the responsibility of the Shelby County Sheriff’s Office.
 Although ACOs elsewhere in the state can utilize the Complaints protocol, Shelby County is the only county or municipality of which we are aware that bars its ACOs from bringing evidence directly to the courts.
 Complaints are still open to residents and are important in situations where LEOs cannot or will not charge.